merttoptas/BaseApp-Jetpack-Compose-Android-Kotlin/README.md

 This Sample Application was developed by using Jetpack Compose.
 MVVM architecture and best practice are followed.
 You can find everything you need in the Jetpack Compose project within the application.

   ## Architecture
-MVVM (Model-View-ViewModel) architecture pattern in the development of this application.
+MVVM (Model-View-ViewModel) architecture pattern has been used in the development of this application.
 The development language of the application is Kotlin.

-* Architecture;
+* Architectures;
     * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel)
     * [Hilt](https://developer.android.com/training/dependency-injection/hilt-android)
     * [Navigation](https://developer.android.com/guide/navigation)